logankilpatrick/wgschool/content/chapel/chapel-03-domain-parallelism.md

 but let us not worry about this for now.

-Running our code on four locales with three cores per locale produces the following output:
+Running our code on four locales with two cores per locale produces the following output:

 ~~~
 0-node1-2   0-node1-2   0-node1-2   0-node1-2   1-node2-2   1-node2-2   1-node2-2   1-node2-2__